 There’s something I love when writing website copy, and that’s sprinkling in an extra dosing of SEO copy.
 While there are all the obvious SEO copy quick-wins (header tags, meta descriptions and all that jazz), there are some less-than-obvious extras that can give you a real boost.
 And the best thing?
-Most of the time, these additions actually improve your website copy as a whole, making it an all-round better experience for your audience.
+Most of the time, these additions actually improve your website copy as a whole, making it an all-around better experience for your audience.

 It’s easy to forget about the humble website footer.
 After all, it is nestled riiiiiiight at the bottom of your website.
 But this area is a fabulous opportunity for succinct, search engine-optimised copy.